Participation

 According to our university’s statutes, students have a say in the two highest bodies: the Senate and the University Council.

-The student representatives are elected every two years in the university elections.
+The student representatives are elected every year in the university elections.

 The current student representatives in the Senate and the University Council are: